MuhammadAamirGulzar/real-estate-blockchain-marketplace/docs/PROFESSIONAL_REDESIGN_COMPLETE.md

 ✅ Similar: Professional color palette
 ✅ Similar: Technical credibility

-**RWAchain now sits perfectly at the intersection of these three industries.**
+**EstateChain Marketplace now sits perfectly at the intersection of these three industries.**

 ---